National Capital Squash (NCS) thanks New York Squash for advice on how to build our new league webpages and improve our league.

 - Declare your intent.
 Email firstname.lastname@example.org to let us know you’re starting a team.

 - Find players.
-By October, you must have at least seven players registered on your online roster to be eligible to compete.
+By October or early November, you should have at least seven players registered on your online roster to be eligible to compete.

 Questions on NCS Squash Leagues?